Apamestry/Apamestry/README.md

 🌟 **Passionate** about coding, software development, and exploring new technologies.
 Currently diving deep into the world of programming and eager to contribute to open-source projects and collaborate with like-minded individuals.

 🔧 **Skills & Interests:**
-- Programming Languages: Python, Java, C++,C.
+- Programming Languages: Python, Java, C++, C, CSS, JS,PHP.
 - Technologies: Web Development, Machine Learning, Software Development.
-- Projects:
+- Projects: Fcae Recognition Attendance System

 💬 **Feel free to connect** and explore my repositories!
 Open to new opportunities and collaborations.